 2. Praise:

 Praise is such an important part of a child’s development of self.
-When you provide praise and positive feedback, it is more likely to elicit mini victories, help build your child’s self esteem and assist in fostering a sense of secuty within your relationship.
+When you provide praise and positive feedback, it is more likely to elicit mini victories, help build your child’s self esteem and assist in fostering a sense of security within your relationship.
 Remember to praise qualities like progress, hard work, persistence, effort, rising to a challenge, learning from a mistake NOT for natural talent, fixed abilities or perfection.
 Click HERE for a list of positive affirmations to use with your child.

 3. Ask: